linozen/exocortex/content/refs/python-for-everybody.md

 0.7071067811865475
 ```

-##### Making Random Numbers {#making-random-numbers}
+##### Making Random Numbers

-This turns out to be a pretty hard task for most computers as we
+This turns out to be a pretty hard task for most computers as we generally want
-generally want them to behave deterministically.
-When generating random
+them to behave deterministically.
+When generating random numbers, this is a
-numbers, this is a problem.
-But we can make it _seem_ as if the computer
+problem.
+But we can make it _seem_ as if the computer is behaving
-is behaving non-deterministically by using algorithms to generate
+non-deterministically by using algorithms to generate pseudorandom numbers using
-pseudorandom numbers using the `random`- module:
+the `random`- module:

 ```python
 import random